Michael Eriksson

 An older page on conversations ([1]) partially discussed problems like excessive passivity.
 (The current page is best read in the context of [1].)

-The topic has remained on my mind, especially with an eye at romance and what else can go wrong there, and another at how often others have failed when trying to engage with me.
-This has usually been because my own interest has been low, but there are still lessons to be drawn.
+The topic has remained on my mind, especially with an eye at romance and what else can go wrong there, and another at how often others have failed when trying to engage with me for various reasons.
+The last has usually been because my own interest has been low, but there are still lessons to be drawn.
+(In particular, in those cases where my level of interest might have depended on the approach used, the setting that I was in, or similar—a recurring implicit theme below.)

 Below, I will discuss some of my thoughts.